lukarajic/lukarajic/README.md

 ### 👨‍💻 &nbsp;About Me:

-- 🎓 3rd Year Computer Science Specialist at the University of Toronto
+- :school: 3rd Year Computer Science Specialist at the University of Toronto
 - 🧠 I'm currently learning about Operating Systems, Algorithm Design and Analysis, and Principles of Programming Languages

 ---